Stellar cooling limits on light scalar boson revisited

 \subsection{Red giants}

-The stellar limit on the Higgs portal mixing angle by red giants is show in Fig.~\ref{FigRg}.
-The density of red giant is high, so that, electrons are between non-degenerate and degenerate at the core.
-For simplicity, we separately calculate the constraints.
+The stellar limit on the Higgs portal mixing angle by red giants is shown in Fig.~\ref{FigRg}.
+The density of red giant is high, so electrons in the core are between non-degenerate and degenerate.
+We include the resonant plasma mixing from the partially degenerate electron following Ref.~\cite{1611.05852} without the core profile.
+For the bremsstrahlung emission, we follow the prescription proposed in Ref.~\cite{hep-ph/9410205} that, to evaluate the marginal situation of the red giant core density, non-degenerate and degenerate results are interpolated by the inverse sum of their emission rates.
+In the current situation, the $e$-$N$ bremsstrahlung bound is equivalent to the following degenerate evaluation.

-In the case of the non-degenerate core, the constraint is evaluated including both of the bremsstrahlung process and the plasma mixing as we have done for the Sun and horizontal-branch stars.
-In the case of the degenerate core, where the electron phase space is suppressed by the Pauli blocking effect, we evaluate the constraint only with the $e$-$N$ bremsstrahlung process.
+In the case of the degenerate core, the electron phase space is suppressed by the Pauli blocking effect.
 The degenerate effect is introduced with the approximation where the process is governed by electrons around the Fermi surface, see Ref.~\cite{Raffelt}.
 Without including the opacity factor, we find the approximate formula for the energy emission rate from the $e$-$N$ bremsstrahlung process,

-where the function $F$ is defined as,
+where the function $F$ is defined as